gniglia/react-node-technical-assignment/README_UPDATES.md

 - Modified existing `EditUser.jsx` component to work for both employees and clients
 - Pre-populated form fields with existing client data
 - Username field is read-only in edit mode for security

-**Screenshot**: The "Edit Client" modal shows pre-filled client information with the same validation system as the create form.

 ## 🔧 Technical Improvements